jamjensen/mapping-disaster-risk/README.md

 ### Analysis

 The primary analysis script can be found in `analysis/`.
 Passing a dataset through this script will make use of the K-means, PAM, and Hierarchical Agglomerative Clustering algoritms.
 The output of this script will contain plots for each clustering method as well as csv files that display how the unsupervised methods compared to the actual labels.
+The results from our analysis can be found in `results/`.

 This R script takes two parameters: (1) the path to the input csv and (2) the location to save the plots and tables.

 * To run the analysis script: `Rscript RClusterScript.R --input --output`

-We've also included the R Notebook --  `cluster_and_plot.Rmd` -- that, for a given dataset, walks through the process of  generating a feature matrix, passing it through the K-means, PAM, and Hierarchical Clustering Algorithms.
+We've also included the R Notebook --  `cluster_and_plot.Rmd` -- that, for a given dataset, walks through the process of  generating a feature matrix, passing it through the K-means, PAM, and Hierarchical Clustering Algorithms, and rendering the output.